 How to Display the Cookie Consent Notification in GeneratePress without a plugin?

-Here, we are going to display cookie consent notification in GeneratePress Theme using Elements Module.
+Here, we are going to display cookie consent notifications in GeneratePress Theme using Elements Module.

 1. Add Cookie Law JavaScript using Elements Module